 Hello, welcome back to the Clean Water Made Easy Podcast.
-My name is Gerry Bulfin, I’m a water treatment contractor and WQA certified Master Water Specialist here in Sta.
-Cruz California.
-It’s a beautiful day and hope It’s going good wherever you are, thanks for tuning in again or if it’s your first-time thanks for tuning in, at all.
+My name is Gerry Bulfin, I’m a water treatment contractor and WQA certified Master Water Specialist here in Santa Cruz, California.
+It’s a beautiful day and hope it’s going good wherever you are.
+Thanks for tuning in again or if it’s your first-time, thanks for tuning in at all.

-In this episode, I’m going to talk all about differences between Water softeners and No salt water conditioners.
+In this episode, I’m going to talk all about differences between water softeners and no salt water conditioners.
 Something we get a lot of questions about.
-Mainly I talk about well water & well water treatment systems on these episodes but today, this covers folks on city water as well since there is a lot of water that’s hard out there on city water which is waters hard if it’s high in calcium, magnesium in great scale.
+Mainly I talk about well water & well water treatment systems on these episodes but today, this covers folks on city water as well.
+There is a lot of city water that’s hard because it’s high in calcium, magnesium and creates scale.

-So we’re going to cover how traditional water softeners work and the types of no-salt water conditioners we call them, some people call them no- salt water softeners but prefer to call them conditioners and we’re going to talk about when to use them, more importantly when and under what conditions not to use a No salt water conditioner.
+So we’re going to cover how traditional water softeners work and the types of no-salt water conditioners.
+Some people call them no- salt water softeners but we prefer to call them conditioners.
+We’re going to talk about when to use them, and more importantly under what conditions not to use a no salt water conditioner.
 There are some conditions where you would prefer a standard softener if you have hard water.

 Okay so, what about water softeners?